 From Longford Hideaway there is no need of a car to access our beach and the hikes around, but you will need a car or a bike to get to town, stores and restaurants.
 There is public transportation on the island (VITRAN buses and gypsy/taxi vans), but they don’t regularly service the secluded route where we are.

 The closest Market/Grocery is about 7 minutes by car.
 Christiansted is the closest town to Longford and is about ten minutes over the hills by car.
 The entire island of St. Croix is 84 square miles, making the most distant points less than an hour’s leisurely drive away.

 We suggest renting a car for trips into town and for exploring St. Croix.
 You could also consider bike rentals.
 Rental cars are available from the airport as well as in town.
 Reserve a week in advance.
-Here are some phone numbers you can call for rates; of course every company has different policies; most have unlimited mileage.

 St. Croix is a wonderful vacation spot for a family, and we think Longford Hideaway is particularly fun for kids.
-They love our pool, they love the farm setting, and as seasonal farm activities permit, kids and parents can get an up-close look at livestock, pineapples growing, and other tropical fruit and vegetable crops.
+They love our pool, they love the farm setting, and as seasonal farm activities permit, supervised kids and their parents can get an up-close look at livestock, pineapples growing, and other tropical fruit and vegetable crops.